centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?**

-No. It does not contain all instances of Danish Twitter as there is likely some "Danish" tweets such as exclamations and links which does not include a stopword.
+No. It does not contain all instances of Danish Twitter as there are likely some Danish tweets which does not include a stopword.

 **Is there a label or target associated with each instance?
 If so, please provide a description.**